Daniel-Warner-X/dead-simple-bot/README.md

 # dead-simple-bot

-Hour Of Code demo for fourth graders
+Prototyping a bot-like interaction with fourth graders for the Hour Of Code